 A multiyear preventive maintenance plan will keep your building running as efficiently as possible, and with as little disruption as possible to your business operations.
 Here’s a checklist for companies that are either implementing new or overhauling existing building maintenance plans:

-- Budget for it.
-First, plan for routine care, then examine the lifecycle of more costly equipment.
+3. Budget for it.
+First, plan for routine care, then examine the life cycle of more costly equipment.
 Put a contingency fund in place and be prepared to reevaluate and reassess your building throughout the year.
-According to Facility Systems “Every year, owners can expect to make a few updates.
-“These typically include the maintenance of mechanical and electrical equipment, like changing filters and lightbulbs.
-Any items that need to be serviced should be included in your yearly budget.”
+According to Facility Systems owners can expect to make a few updates every year, which typically include the maintenance of mechanical and electrical equipment, like changing filters and lightbulbs.
+Any items that need to be serviced regularly should be included in your annual budget.

-- Adopt a holistic view.
+5. Adopt a holistic view.
 If an organization has two separate, older buildings, then each one likely has its own maintenance manager and technicians.
 This can present interesting preventive maintenance challenges.
-“In one building, you may have 20 air-handling units (AHUs), and the maintenance manager knows which are in the worst shape for his or her building,” Nancy D. Merritt writes in Maintaining valuable infrastructure: Four steps for upgrading or replacing aging facility equipment.
-“In another building, there could be 16 AHUs, and that manager also has made wish lists to replace the worst performers.”
-She suggests adopting a holistic view across both buildings and then using it to prioritize equipment replacements or repairs (and in what timeframes).
+According to Health Facilities Maintenance Magazine, in one building there could be 20 air-handling units (AHUs), and the maintenance manager knows which are in the worst shape, and in another building, there could be 16 AHUs, and that manager has a wish list to replace the worst performers.
+The article suggests adopting a holistic view across both buildings and then using it to prioritize equipment replacements or repairs (and in what timeframes).

 Maintaining an older building can be a difficult, multifaceted responsibility, but a good preventive maintenance plan and budget will help you keep control of your spending as you extract the remaining useful life from your building and its components.